Writing Achievement Stories (Worksheet 2.2)

 - Review the right column for consistent patterns of skills that you use most often.
 These skills usually indicate the ones you prefer to use because they are easy for you, you enjoy using them, and you’re knowledgeable about how to use them effectively and to your advantage.
 Consistent patterns of your skills usually indicate your key strengths and are what makes you unique and sets you apart from others.

-- Your Achievement Stories will reflect the skills you already had and new skills you learned or developed by achieving what you did.
+- Your Achievement Stories will reflect the skills you already have and those you learned or developed by achieving what you did.
 Plan to write as many Achievement Stories as you can but you must write at least four or five because you need to demonstrate a pattern and be able to communicate more than one achievement when you are networking or in interviews.

 How to get started writing your Achievement Stories